CROSS TALK 2

 Workplaces where women can play active roles on the global stage

 The creation of workplaces where women can work cheerfully and energetically is absolutely essential for companies to grow.
 MATSUOKA strives to make improvements for female-friendly workplaces, not only for life-stage changes, such as marriage and childbirth, but also for day-to-day activities.
-We interviewed three women doing their best on the global stage.
+We interviewed two women doing their best on the global stage.

 Adoption of systems based on worker’s thought!
 Creation of women-friendly environments